Matteo Mancuso

 Matteo Mancuso (born 22 November 1996) is an Italian guitarist and composer from Palermo, Sicily.
 Mancuso is known for adapting a quasi-flamenco/classical right-hand technique to the electric guitar and improvised solos without the use of a pick.
-Steve Vai, Al Di Meola, Joe Bonamassa and others have publicly praised him, with Vai calling him "the future" of electric guitar.
+Steve Vai, Al Di Meola, Joe Bonamassa, Jason Becker, and others have publicly praised him, with Vai calling him "the future" of electric guitar.

-In 2023 he released his first studio album, The Journey.
+In 2023, he released his first studio album, The Journey.

 Education

 Mancuso was born in 1996 in Palermo.
-He started playing the guitar at the age of 10 with his father Vincenzo, an experienced professional guitarist and music producer who performed with many well-known Italian artists.
+He started playing the guitar at the age of 10 with his father, Vincenzo, an experienced professional guitarist and music producer who performed with many well-known Italian artists.
 Mancuso began performing live on stage at the age of 11.

 In 2017, following his performance at the Umbria Jazz Festival, he was awarded a scholarship to the Berklee College of Music in Boston.

-After obtaining a diploma from the music high school, where he studied classical guitar and transverse flute, in June 2022 he graduated with honours in jazz guitar from the Palermo Conservatory of Music.
+After obtaining a diploma from the music high school, where he studied classical guitar and transverse flute, in June 2022, he graduated with honours in jazz guitar from the Palermo Conservatory of Music.